Are you sure?

 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers earn up to $25.00 per hour depending on geographic location and employer.
+Fully qualified workers earn an average of $25.00-$37.50 per hour.

 Self-Rating